 The idea for wheelchair basketball originated as a form of netball at Stokes-Mandville as therapy for disabled war vets.
 Americans adapted it to basketball.
 They have a system to balance differing levels of ability, ironically height still has an advantage.
 Players strap themselves to chairs which often tip but are easy to put upright.

 Wheelchair basketball-caught parts of several games.
 Unfortunately the Canadians lost to the Americans and although I had seen both of them play I didn't see the critical game.
 It may be unfair to single out one player, but he certainly got my attention.
 Gustavo Villafane of Argentina has only one arm, but was not included just because he lowered the team's physical eligibility requirements but as a major contributor.
-He shoots a very high percentage (there are no dunks), but was also impressive rebounding, passing and general defence.
+He shoots a very high percentage (there are no dunks), but was also impressive rebounding, passing and general defense.
 Perhaps the key to marketing is to draw attention to more of the athletes.

 Wheelchair rugby in some ways seemed very simple, but much rougher.
 I had seen a documentary a few years back called "Murderball" which was mostly about the rivalry between Canada and the United States who in fact met in the finals.
 Zak Madell scored most of the goals.